エジプト

 12:00

 • Lunch At a local restaurant.
-Enjoy traditional Egyptian cuisine while overlooking desert and rural scenery.
+Enjoy traditional Egyptian cuisine while overlooking desert and rural landscapes.

 • 12:30